Hindang

-Hindang (IPA: [hɪn'daŋ]), officially the Municipality of Hindang (Lungsod sa Hindang; Bungto han Hindang; Bayan ng Hindang), is a 5th class municipality in the province of Leyte, Philippines.
+Hindang (IPA: [hɪn'daŋ]), officially the Municipality of Hindang (Lungsod sa Hindang; Bungto han Hindang; Bayan ng Hindang), is a municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 20,849 people.

 In the north, it borders the town of Inopacan and Hilongos in the south.
 Himokilan is a part of Cuatro Islas (The Four Islands), in which the other three (3) remaining islands are under the administrative jurisdiction of the municipality of Hindang.

 Geography

 Barangays

 Hindang is politically subdivided into 20 barangays.
+Each barangay consists of puroks and some have sitios.

-In 1957, the sitios of Kanhaayon, Kapudlosan, Himokilan, Anolon, Mahilom, Baldoza, and Tagbibi were converted into barrios.
+In 1957, the sitios of Canhaayon, Capudlosan, Himokilan, Anolon, Mahilum, Baldoza, and Tagbibi were converted into barrios.